cybiohub/sc_loginalert/README.md

 | ------------- |:-------------:|

 # Login Alert
-This script will send a email in HTML format at each authentication for one or several specific user.
+This script will send an email in HTML format for each authentication for one or several specific user.

 ## Screenshot